Italian Fresh pasta dough for cutting into your favorite shapes

 Next, run the sheet through the cutting side, set to the noodle style you prefer.
 Hang to dry while you continue to make all the noodles.

-Drop into boiling, salted water and cook for 2-3 minutes.
+Drop into boiling, salted water and cook for 2 to 3 minutes.

 original recipe yield: 4 Servings